 The middle of the picture is a shell game of “now you see it, now you don’t,” as Annabelle and the girls grow closer and the entity becomes increasingly malevolent.
 There are a few superbly shot, chilling flashback sequences, one involving a nun and a suicide told from the point of view of Mama herself, that evoke the barbaric surrealism of Ken Russell’s sequences in his heyday, boldly executed.

 It’s clear why the gifted Chastain took this role as Annabelle really is the mama of note here, evolving from free spirit to fierce protector, a substantial character for a modern horror picture as much about maternity as about its frequent jolts.

 Once Mama reveals herself—and there are some seriously creepy manifestations, including crawling hair and shape shifting—as expected, she loses a bit of her fascination.
 And as with producer del Toro’s own The Devil’s Backbone and Pan’s Labyrinth, the humanization takes a bit of the wind out of the villain’s sails.
 It’s insinuating if not truly terrifying.

 The final reel leads to a rather predictable showdown between mamas, which isn’t up to the level of the rest of this picture and undoes some of the atmosphere and our investment.

 Yet one particular moment has an ingenuity and elegance that will be talked about for some time, and that involves a child’s game happening within a bedroom, as we watch from a hallway through the door frame.
 It’s a moment of superb expectation subversion, a misdirection that really pays off as we realize we’re looking at something completely different than we thought.

-Mama is worth seeing for its slow-build and Chastain’s performance.
-A minor film, but an effective one.
+Mama is worth seeing for its slow-build suspense and Chastain’s rich performance.